Din Mohammad Jurat

 Din Mohammad Jurat (born January 15, 1963, in Panjshir Province), is a former senior Afghan government official and military general.
 He held various key security and intelligence positions throughout his career.
-Jurat was a prominent figure in Afghanistan's National Directorate of Security (NDS) and served as a close aide to high-ranking Afghan politicians, particularly during the pre-Taliban era.
+Jurat was a prominent figure in Afghanistan's National Directorate of Security (NDS) and played a key leadership role within Afghanistan's security and intelligence apparatus, particularly during the pre-Taliban era.

 Early life and education

 Din Mohammad Jurat, son of Bismellah Jurat, was born on January 15, 1963, in a family from Darkhail Village, Panjshir Province, Afghanistan.
 Jurat completed his early education at Rokha High School in Panjshir, and after finishing his studies at Abu Hanifa Madrasa in 1365 (Islamic calendar), he enrolled in the Sharia Law Faculty of Kabul University.
 His time at university coincided with the Saur Revolution in 1978, which marked the rise of the People’s Democratic Party of Afghanistan.
 This event opposed traditional Afghan values and Islamic principles.

 Jurat's father, Qazi Bismillah Jurat, a prominent religious scholar in Panjshir with close ties to influential social and religious circles, was arrested by the Soviet-backed regime in Kabul in the late 1970s and later killed during the political repression.
 This profoundly affected Jurat and his family.
 In 1978, Jurat himself was arrested for opposing the regime but was released when the valley was retaken by the Mujahideen.
-He then joined the resistance, fighting alongside Ahmad Shah Massoud and other leaders against the Soviet occupation until 1987, after which he relocated to Peshawar, Pakistan, to continue his studies..
+He then joined the resistance, fighting alongside Ahmad Shah Massoud and other leaders against the Soviet occupation until 1987, after which he relocated to Peshawar, Pakistan, to continue his studies.

 During his time in Pakistan, Jurat worked on security affairs for the Islamic Party and later served as the head of the Olympic Committee for the Mujahideen-led interim government.
 This period laid the foundation for his future political and military career, with his return to Afghanistan marking the next phase of his involvement in national security and governance.